01-edu/public/subjects/DPxAI/i-win-arguments/README.md

 #### Task 1:

-You are the general's aide responsible for transmitting communications to the other RoboGuards.
+You are the general's aide responsible for transmitting communications to the other `RoboGuards`.

 1- Create the `battleCry` Function: